-CRWR211 Poetry Writing II (3 credits)
+CRWR211 POETRY WRITING II (3 CREDITS)

 This intermediate course focuses on the poetry writing process, creative risk-taking, developing voice, and using poetics-appropriate vocabulary to constructively critique.
 There will be assigned readings and discussions of the works of selected poets.
-(Prerequisite: CRWR111, Pre or Corequisite ENGL101)
+(Prerequisite: CRWR111, Pre or Co-requisite ENGL101)

-CRWR221/PERF221 Playwriting II (3 credits)
+CRWR221/PERF221 PLAYWRITING II (3 CREDITS)

 This is an intermediate course for students to further develop their playwriting skills, using the critical vocabulary of dramatic writing to critique constructively.
-(Prerequisite: CRWR121 or PERF121, Pre or Co-requisite ENGL101) (Crosslisted with PERF221)
+(Prerequisite: CRWR121 or PERF121, Pre or Co-requisite ENGL101)

-CRWR231 Fiction Writing II (3 credits)
+CRWR231 FICTION WRITING II (3 CREDITS)

-In this course students will examine subgenres of literary fiction, primarily the contemporary short story, but also flash fiction and experimental fiction, modeling several of these forms; emphasis will be on the development of skills in craft, critique and revision.
-(Prerequisite: CRWR131, Pre or Co-requisite ENGL102)
+In this course students will examine subgenres of literary fiction-primarily the contemporary short story-but also flash fiction and experimental fiction, modeling several of these forms; emphasis will be on the development of skills in craft, critique, and revision.
+(Prerequisite: CRWR131, Pre or Corequisite ENGL102)